 Council is provided at Attachments 9.1.1A with a list of payments made from Council's bank account during the month of November 2021.

-Strategic Implications - Nil

-Statutory Environment - Nil

-Financial Implications - Nil

-Economic Implication - Nil

-Environmental Considerations - Nil

-Consultation - Nil
+Strategic Implications - Nil Statutory Environment - Nil Policy Implications - Nil Financial Implications - Nil Economic Implication - Nil Environmental Considerations - Nil Consultation - Nil

-- 1. the Officer's Recommendation; or - 2. to not note the list of accounts.
+- 1. the Officer's Recommendation; or - 2. to not receive the list of accounts.

 That Council receives: